Wädenswil

 Wädenswil (locally often called Wättischwiil, Wädischwiil or Wädi) is a municipality located in the district of Horgen in the canton of Zürich in Switzerland.
 The population, As of 2013, was about 21,000.
 On 1 January 2019 the former municipalities of Hütten and Schönenberg were merged into the municipality of Wädenswil.
+Located on the Zürichsee lakeshore, it includes Wädenswil–Vorder Au, part of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps.